-Based on research, local data and significant public input, the Allocation Committee has adopted the strategies listed below to fund Early Childhood programs through this RFI.
-Only programs that propose to employ at least one of these strategies should apply for funding under this RFI.
+In consideration of local data on the scope of childhood hunger and public input gathered, the Allocation Committee has adopted the strategies listed below to fund hunger relief programs through this RFI.
+Only applicants that propose to employ at least one of these strategies should apply for funding under this RFI.
 Where priorities are specified within the strategies listed below, they indicate PCL's funding preferences, not funding requirements.
 Programs that do not address the listed priorities within a strategy may still apply for funding.